SabetAbderrahmane/Hotel-Dish-Management-System/README.md

 1. Clone this repository.
 2. Open the project in your preferred IDE.
 3. Run the program and follow the instructions.

+## Feature Branch Updates
+This is a change made in the feature branch to demonstrate branching and merging workflows.